mapsync/scottsville-advisory/site/content/post/scottsville-city-council-in-special-session.md

 ---
 The City Council will meet in the Council Room on the 2nd floor at the City County Building.

-The only item on the agenda is an Executive Session if  interviews and possible hire of a new City Clerk.
+The only item on the agenda is an Executive Session concerning interviews and possible hire of a new City Clerk.